Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 Biting insects are very common in the tropical lowlands but very rare in the mountains above 2500m.
 Shepherds dogs can be a nuisance up in the mountains of Peru and Bolivia - most dogs will back off if you throw a stone or even just pretend to throw a stone!

-A basic medical kit should be carried with plasters, blister kit, needle and thread, spare lip salve, scissors, strong safety pins and some pills for diarrhoea, headaches, coughs, purifying water and perhaps altitude sickness.
+A basic medical kit should be carried with plasters, blister plasters, needle and thread, spare lip salve, scissors, strong safety pins and some pills for diarrhoea, headaches, coughs, purifying water and perhaps altitude sickness.
 On more remote trips consider antibiotics (but don't use them for diarrhoea!), antihistamine, strong painkillers, eye drops and an anti-inflammatory.
 Carry some bits and pieces for general repairs to non-body parts, e.g. string, wire, strong tape and super glue.

 ACCLIMATISATION AND ALTITUDE